kkureli/react-reddit-photo-gallery/README.md

 - Fetch and display photo galleries from Reddit.
 - Responsive design for optimal viewing on all devices.
 - Search functionality to find specific subreddits or topics.
-- Lazy loading for improved performance.
+- Infinite scrolling for improved performance.
 - User-friendly interface with smooth navigation.

 ### Screenshots